kolebynov/Dusharp/README.md

 Thus, the total size is `16 + 32 + 8 = 56 bytes`.

+#### Important Note
+All of these details about memory layout and struct size are implementation-specific and subject to change.
+Users should not rely on these internal details or use them directly in their code.
+The behavior and memory management may evolve in future versions to improve performance or efficiency.

 ## Upcoming Features
 - **JSON serialization/deserialization**: Support for JSON (de)serialization via System.Text.Json.